 Famous Fair & Festival of Odisha

 The People of Odisha observed fairs and festivals throughout the year.
-It is said 13th festival in 12th months or Bara Masara Tera Parba. most of the people of Odisha state are religious minded and habituated to worship God and goddess.
+It is said the 13th festival in the 12th month or Bara Masara Tera Parba. most of the people of Odisha state are religious-minded and habituated to worship God and goddess.
 The main and important festivals which attract the visitors are given below.

 Taratarini Yatra- It is a famous festival of Goddess Taratarini every Tuesday in the month of Chaitra at the site of Taratarni seated on the hillock at Purushottampur of Ganjam district.
 It is 35 km away from Berhampur.